Sherwin Williams Antique White: a pretty darn popular cream paint color

 Antique White on the left

 Cool paint colors will ‘accent’ Antique White and can enhance the warmth/yellow of it, making it appear a bit stronger.
 Cool colors include gray (with any of its undertones), blue, green, and purple.
-This also includes greige, although it’s considered a warm paint colour.
+This also includes greige, although it’s considered a warm paint color.

 Another helpful bit of advice is to look for colors with an LRV of approximately 50 or LOWER.
 There are very few lighter colors that will work (other than a beige/cream with the same undertones as Antique White).